Debugging with a PHP Web Application Debug Configuration

 Specifying scripts to skip requests to

-- Open the Project Settings, click Debug under the PHP node, then click Skipped Paths.
+- Open the Settings dialog box, click Debug under the PHP node, then click Skipped Paths.

 On the Skipped Paths page that opens, configure an "ignore list" of scripts and folders with scripts not to be invoked if PhpStorm receives incoming connections to them.